Connect and install the water line to your Samsung refrigerator

 Install a new refrigerator water supply line

 If your home doesn't have a water line installed from a previous refrigerator, you will need a water line that can run between the water pipes in your home and your fridge.

-After that, you'd connect the rest of the water line installation kit (A in the image below) to the shut off valve (B).
+After that, you'd connect the rest of the water line installation kit (A in the image) to the shut off valve (B).
 Again, the kit's instructions will tell you how to do this.

 Connect the water supply line to the refrigerator

 Note: The RS27T and RS22T models have two water lines to connect, which is not shown here.
 If they are cross-connected, the water and ice dispensing functions will not work correctly.
 If you have one of these models and the dispenser has not worked since installation, refer to the user manual to check that these lines are correctly installed.